viamrobotics/docs/docs/tutorials/get-started/servo-mousemover.md

 ---

 <!-- LEARNING GOALS
-After following this tutorial, you will know when to use a motor component and be able to configure a servo component and control the component using the Viam app the Viam SDKs.
+After following this tutorial, you will know when to use a motor component and be able to configure a servo component and control it using the Viam app the Viam SDKs.

 Notes: Also point out that a reader can use fake components if they don't have real ones.-->